Somebody's Baby

 "Somebody's Baby" is a song written by Jackson Browne and Danny Kortchmar and recorded by Browne for the 1982 Fast Times at Ridgemont High movie soundtrack.
 Reaching No. 7 on the US Billboard Hot 100 after debuting at No. 73 on July 31, 1982, the track would be Browne's last top ten hit, as well as the highest-charting single of his career, spending a total of nineteen weeks on the chart.
+In the film, the song is prominently associated with Stacy Hamilton, portrayed by Jennifer Jason Leigh.

 The song reached No. 14 on the Billboard Adult Contemporary chart, as well.
-In Canada, "Somebody's Baby" peaked at #16.
+In Canada, "Somebody's Baby" peaked at No. 16.
 The single was also released in Italy, Spain and Japan.